fMRI Resources Available

 The MINC images will remain in the transfer directory for seven days, after which they are permanently erased.
 The DICOM images also exist for seven days after the transfer from the scanner.

-Please keep in mind that fMRI studies occupy large amounts of disk space and because the disks on the scanner console get filled very quickly, your images will be deleted from the scanner after a period of five (5) days.
+Please keep in mind that fMRI studies occupy large amounts of disk space and because the disks on the scanner console get filled very quickly, your images will be deleted from the scanner after a period of seven (7) days.
 Therefore, the experimenter is responsible for notifying the technicians as soon as possible if there has been a problem with the image transfers.
 It is strongly recommended that you carefully verify your transfers, because sometimes they are completely or partially unsuccessful.
-If your transfer experienced problems, or your images have not appeared in /data/transfer/minc within 24 hours after your scan, please call the MR technicians at the MNI (tel.
-514-398-6644 - ext: 0281) and they will attempt to resend your data.
+If your transfer experienced problems, or your images have not appeared in /data/transfer/minc or /data/transfer/dicom within 24 hours after your scan, please call the MR technicians at the MNI (tel.
+514-398-6844) and they will attempt to resend your data.

 The next sections walk you through the steps required to plan a study, book the scanner, perform the experiments, and analyze and interpret the data.